Ratstail91/Toy/README.md

 # Toy

+The Toy programming language is an imperative bytecode-intermediate embedded scripting language.
+It isn't intended to operate on its own, but rather as part of another program, the "host".
+This process is intended to allow a decent amount of easy customisation by the host's end user, by exposing logic in script files.
+Alternatively, binary files in a custom format can be used as well.

+The host will provide all of the extensions needed on a case-by-case basis.
+Script files have the `.toy` file extension, while binary files have the `.tb` file extension.

 This is the Toy programming language interpreter, written in C.

-Special thanks to http://craftinginterpreters.com/ for their fantastic book that set me on this path.

 # Nifty Features